serwus79/storier/docs/project-structure.md

 - Add command-line argument parsing
 - Consider dependency injection container for complex scenarios
 - Add API documentation comments
+- Expand narrative system with more memory files and dynamic world building

+### Narrative System
+The application uses a structured memory system with Markdown files to maintain story continuity.
+The current world is based on the STALKER universe - a post-apocalyptic Zone filled with anomalies, mutants, and artifacts.

+### System Prompt Rules
+1. Maintain world consistency and remember past events
+2. Use vivid descriptions of surroundings, senses, and emotions
+3. Create natural character dialogues
+4. Never break the fourth wall or reveal AI nature
+5. Build tension and curiosity in the story
+6. Reference narrative memory files when available

 ## Tools and Technologies